plone/ansible.plone_server/README.md

 If you'd like to use this role as part of a full-stack configuration kit, see the [Plone Ansible Playbook](https://github.com/plone/ansible-playbook).

+This role should be able to work with Plone 4.3.x or 5.0.
+Just set the version variables documented below.

 Requirements
 ------------